 You’ll feel greater joy, gratitude for what you have, and love for yourself and others around you.

-So before you rush to put a stop on 2018, let’s look back and have a little introspection.
+So before you rush to put a stop on this year, let’s look back and have a little introspection.

 How to do this?